pucheng-tan/WordFlow-wiki/Coding-Conventions.md

 ## 2.5 Global Variables
 Should be avoided but if needed should be declared at the module level by prepending an “_”.
 Constants should also be declared in all caps. e.g  MAX_HOLY_HANDGRENADE_COUNT = 3.

-## 2.6 Nested/Local/Inner Classes and Functions
-Do not nest a function just to hide it from users of a module.
-Instead, prefix its name with an “_” at the module level so that it can still be accessed by tests.

 ## 2.7 Comprehensions & Generator Expressions
 Okay to use for simple cases.
 Try to fit in one line and avoid using multiple for loops.